-Defective component Result Error codes ADF motor - Document will not be able to be fed.
+Defective component Result Error codes Pressure rollers - Documents will jam.
+A2, A3 Scanner motor - Document will not be able to be fed.
 Document feed roller Documents will jam.Documents will skew.Documents will not be able to be fed.
 A2, A3 Separation rubber - Two or more sheets of documents will be fed at once.
 Document front sensor actuator - Document draw-in operation will not start even though documents have been set.
 A3 Document rear sensor actuator Document draw-in operation will not start even though documents have been set.
 Document draw-in operation will continue even though all documents have been fed into the machine.
 A2, A3